HyperCodec/cltemplate/README.md

 ### Writing Templates
 To write a template that others can use with this tool, you must:
-1. Create a folder for the template (obviously)
+1. Create a folder for the template
 2. In the root directory of the folder, create a `template.txt` file.
 In this file, there should be the name of each replaceable item, separated by newlines (ex:
     ```
     foo